jetbrains-academy/rustlings-course/Modules & Macros/Macros/Intro/task.md

     quote = "0.6.3"
 ```

-To start defining the procedural macro, place the code in Listing 19-39 into your _src/lib.rs_ file for the `hello_macro_derive` crate.
+To start defining the procedural macro, place the code in the snippet below into your _src/lib.rs_ file for the `hello_macro_derive` crate.
 Note that this code won’t compile until we add a definition for the `impl_hello_macro` function.

 ```rust
     extern crate proc_macro;